 The vast majority of our contracts are entered into by our U.S. or U.K. entities.
 The contracts entered into by the U.S. entity are almost always denominated in U.S. dollars or Canadian dollars, and contracts entered into by our U.K., Australian and Irish subsidiaries are generally denominated in British Pounds, Australian dollars and Euros, respectively.
 Historically, as the U.S. dollar weakened, foreign currency translation resulted in an increase in our revenues and expenses denominated in non-U.S. currencies.
 Conversely, as the U.S. dollar strengthened, foreign currency translation resulted in a decrease in our revenues and expenses denominated in non-U.S. currencies.
-During 2019, foreign translation resulted in a decrease in our consolidated results of operations or financial position.
-During 2019, the fluctuation in foreign currency exchange rates reduced our total revenue by \$5.8 million and our income from operations) by \$1.3 million.
+During 2019, foreign translation resulted in a decrease in our revenues and expenses denominated in non-U.S. currencies.
+Though we have exposure to fluctuations in currency exchange rates, the impact has generally not been material to our consolidated results of operations or financial position.
+During 2019, the fluctuation in foreign currency exchange rates reduced our total revenue by \$5.8 million and our income from operations by \$1.3 million.
 We will continue monitoring such exposure and take action as appropriate.
-To determine the impacts on revenue (or income from operations) from fluctuations in currency exchange rates, current period revenues (or income from operations) from entities reporting in foreign currency exchange foreign currency exchange rates.
+To determine the impacts on revenue (or income from operations) from fluctuations in currency exchange rates, current period revenues (or income from operations) from entities reporting in foreign currencies were translated into U.S. dollars using the comparable prior year period's weighted average foreign currency exchange rates.
 These impacts are non-GAAP financial information and are not in accordance with, or an alternative to, information prepared in accordance with GAAP.